tmtxt/tmtxt.github.com/_posts/2013-03-06-emacs-ccpp-autocomplete-with-clang.md

 Before installing this package, you should also check whether your system has installed "clang" or not via this command `clang --version` in terminal.
 If you get nothing from terminal, which means you haven't installed "clang" yet.
-If you are on linux, you can try those 2 commands `sudo apt-get update`, `sudo apt-get install clang` and check it again.
+If you are on Ubuntu, you can try those 2 commands `sudo apt-get update`, `sudo apt-get install clang` and check it again.
 Until clang works fine, you can continue the following instructions.